-POSist: How many flavors do you currently offer?
+POSist: How many flavours do you currently offer?

-Chirag: There is no limit to the number of flavors.
-We started with 18 flavors but depending upon the outlet and its potential we keep on changing the numbers from 8,12,16 or 18.
-The idea is to cover the different categories of flavors at each outlet depending upon the city and target audience.
-For online we try to present more options to customers and at outlets we try to keep it between eight to sixteen.
+Chirag Gupta: There is no limit to the number of flavours.
+We started with 18 flavours but depending on the outlet and its potential we keep on changing the numbers from 8,12,16 or 18.
+The idea is to cover the different categories of flavours at each outlet depending on the city and target audience.
+For online we try to present more options to customers and at outlets, we try to keep it between eight to sixteen.

 POSist: You are altogether a new product category.
 How tough was it to pull the customers at the initial stage?